Employee's Whole Life at a glance.

 What is Employee’s Whole Life?

-Because this coverage is offered to many employees at once, premiums are generally lower than they would be for the same level of whole life insurance purchased as an individual.
+Because this coverage is offered to many employees at once, premiums are generally lower than they would be if you purchased the same level of whole life insurance as an individual.

 Employee’s Whole Life doesn’t affect any group life insurance provided by your employer, but it may be an ideal way to supplement this coverage.
 It may also be used as stand-alone protection when your employer does not provide group life insurance coverage.